RELATES | RESPECTS | RESOLVES

-Mediation briefs and chronologies are required.
+Mediation briefs, chronologies, and list of players are required.
 Parties are strongly encouraged to exchange briefs.
-If you decide to exchange briefs, please provide Marisa with a short brief containing information not being shared with opposing counsel.
-Briefs under twenty pages (including any exhibits) should be sent by e-mail directly to Marisa at email@example.com with a copy to Sonia at firstname.lastname@example.org no later than seven (7) days’ prior to the mediation date.
+If you decide to exchange briefs that differ from what you provided to Marisa, please provide Marisa with a short brief containing information not being shared with opposing counsel.
+Briefs should be no longer than 10 pages double spaced.
+Exhibits and any other supporting papers, including chronology and player list, should be no longer than 20 pages.
+Exhibits should be marked to highlight the important parts.
+Please send your briefs and supporting papers via e-mail directly to Marisa at firstname.lastname@example.org with a copy to Sonia at email@example.com no later than seven (7) days’ prior to the mediation date.

 To make the mediation as productive as possible, Marisa will contact counsel for each side and conduct individual pre-mediation conferences.
 Such pre-mediation communication provides the parties an opportunity to discuss logistics and any issues to be addressed before the mediation starts.
 The mediation briefs are due before the pre-mediation conferences so all facts and claims are already known, and a more sophisticated strategy session may occur during the conference.

 It is also critical to the success of the mediation that all named parties, counsel, insurance carriers, company representatives and any other decision-makers be present with full authority to settle the case.

 It is strongly recommended that counsel circulate a draft settlement agreement among themselves prior to the mediation or bring a draft settlement agreement to the mediation for efficiency purposes and to avoid any unknown issues following resolution.